Musical Director – Jules Addison

 Further information on Jules is available at: www.julesaddison.co.uk.

 Accompanist – Lorraine Wild

-Born in 1990, Lorraine started to study the piano at seven years old at the Conservatoire of Besancon (France).
-In 2008, she achieved a first class honours diploma in piano performance at the Conservatoire of Dijon (Burgundy, France), having studied with the pianist Thierry Rosbach, as well as composition, musical analysis and chamber music.
+Lorraine developed a passion for the piano at a young age and started her studies at the Conservatoire of Besançon (France).
+In 2008, she achieved a first class honours diploma in piano performance at the Conservatoire of Dijon (Burgundy, France), studying with the pianist Thierry Rosbach, as well as composition, musical analysis and chamber music.

-Lorraine is currently Acting Head of Music Westonbirt Schools (Gloucestershire), leading a team of 3 music teachers and 12 Specialists teachers.
-Lorraine is indeed passionate about pedagogy, having taught piano for several years and is currently completing a Postgraduate Certificate in Performing Arts at the Guildhall School of Music and Drama in London.
-Lorraine was also appointed Repetiteur to Cirencester Male Voice Choir in May 2017.
+Lorraine is passionate about pedagogy and completed a Postgraduate Certificate in Performing Arts at the Guildhall School of Music and Drama in London in 2018, graduating with distinctions.
+Lorraine is currently the main accompanist and piano teacher at Westonbirt schools (Gloucestershire).
+She was appointed repetitieur to Cirencester Male Voice Choir in May 2017.